mtrebi/memory-allocators/README.md

 ![Time complexity of different allocators](https://github.com/mtrebi/memory-allocators/blob/master/docs/images/operations_over_time_no_init.png)

-_Note: When allocating memory I notice that when the block size increase the time complexity also does in a linear fashion O(N)_
+_Note: The time complexity (in general) scales following a linear fashion regarding the size of the allocation request.

 ### Space complexity
 As we can see, even that the space complexity for each allocator is slightly different(due to constants), in the end, all of them have the same space complexity **O(N)**.
 It is very clear, then, why when denoting big O, constants can be ignored: because its weight in the overall equation is very low when N grows.